mleisher/Horton/README.md

 FooTable <http://themergency.com/footable/>, but takes a slightly different direction.

+**IMPORTANT:** Since this is primarily for my own internal use, no further development is expected, but bug fixes will be taken care of as they come in.
+Others are free to contribute or take off with it.

 ##The general problem

 When the width of a table changes due to viewport size changes, two things are